 - It is also used along with radiation therapy or before it to shrink the size of the tumor.

-Several types of hormone therapies are used to treat prostate cancer.
+Several types of hormone therapies are used as prostate cancer treatment options.
+They are

 - Luteinizing hormone-releasing hormone agonist: These drugs decrease the number of androgens produced by the testicles.
 The agonist is either injected or placed as small implants under the skin to release small and frequent doses of the drug.
 Commonly used LHRH agonists are Histrelin, Triptorelin or Goserelin.